 Why not go back to some of your most popular posts and add links to your newer content?

 The best candidates for internal linking makeover:

 - If you have a “Most Popular Posts” widget in your sidebar, refresh those posts every once so often.

 As a matter of fact, make sure you rotate those posts, preferably each time you publish a new one, like this: Traffic Boosting “Duh” Idea to Keep Your Readers Reading.

 - Posts that currently rank highly on Google.

 - Posts with high PageRank – this one won’t help you much with traffic, but it might give your SEO a boost.

 Step 10.
 Publish Related Posts on Other blogs

-Next: I write posts based on my evergreen post – the are shorter, more concise, and each addresses a specific point I discuss in the original posts; sort of like articles, if you will, just a lot more useful.
+Next: I write posts based on my evergreen post – they are shorter, more concise, and each addresses a specific point I discuss in the original post; sort of like articles, if you will, just a lot more useful.

-There are several places I submit these related posts to, for instance:
+There are several places you can submit these related posts to; for instance: